osadikk/gameofthree/GameofThreeAsignment/HELP.md

 Players can play the game on a browser which is located on http://localhost:8080/

-Alternatively, this project can be play on a Swagger UI(actually,Swagger is a documentation UI for REST API) which those are located on
+Alternatively, this project can be played on a Swagger UI(actually,Swagger is a documentation UI for REST API) which those are located on

 (Query Project) http://localhost:8088/swagger-ui.html